E-Commerce9 min read

 The reason naming is paralysis-inducing is that founders treat it as a decade-long commitment they cannot reverse.
 The actual cost of a wrong name is two thousand dollars and a weekend if you catch it in year one.
 The cost of not shipping at all is your entire business.
 Pick a name that meets the four properties above.
 Register the .com.
 Move on.

 Once you have the name, you need the rest of the brand.
 A tagline.
 A voice.
 A color palette.
 A brand story.
 All of those compound on a strong name and are forgiving of an imperfect one.
 Or skip the assembly entirely.
 Zentrix builds the full brand and store from your idea in minutes, name included.
+You describe the business in plain English and Zentrix turns it into a complete, live ecommerce store, brand identity, legal docs, suppliers, and marketing, all generated for you, free to start.

 Related reading